Research

 How do people understand and work with resistance in organizational settings?

-Articles informed by this research:
+Work informed by this research:

 What would it be like to welcome resistance?
 To see it as a healthy and life affirming quality of a functioning system?
 The energy of resistance is necessary for maintaining balance and integrity, especially when the system contains power imbalances.
 I am interested in what happens when resistance is seen in this light; not as something to overcome but as a configuration of multi-polar energies that can be worked with to evolve a system in a beneficial and sustainable direction.